I beg to move,

 The right hon.
 Gentleman mentioned the future jobs fund.
 We want to do better than that, because it had quite a high drop-out rate.
-The opportunity for the kickstart scheme is to sustain those young people in employment, but in order to do that, we need to ensure that they have the right support around them, not simply the job placement itself.
+The opportunity is there for the kickstart scheme to sustain those young people in employment, but in order to do that, we need to ensure that they have the right support around them, not simply the job placement itself.

 My final point is more strategic and about the principles of welfare.
 I hope that I will not be thought abstract or even flippant when I make this point.
 I call in my defence Professor Simon Szreter of Cambridge University, who has made the same point.
 He said that we need to go back to the principles of the Elizabethan poor law.
 I am not talking about Victorian poor law—the Dickensian horrors of the workhouse and so on—but the original poor law of 1601.
 It was the first comprehensive system of social security in this country and, as Professor Szreter explains, it had two elements.
 First, it was local, it was funded from local taxation and it was paid out to people flexibly according to their needs.
-Secondly, it encouraged altruism and social responsibility by the wealthy through incentives to create almshouses, colleges and churches.
+Secondly, it encouraged altruism and social responsibility among the wealthy through incentives to create almshouses, colleges and churches.

 I do not propose going back to those days, but those are the principles that we need—a more local and more flexible approach and one in which the wealthy, by which I mean businesses in today’s age, play a central role in supporting local communities and helping people into employment.
 The right hon.
 Gentleman mentioned the need for a more dependable social security system, and I entirely agree.
 I support everything the Government are doing to help people facing unemployment, and I hope for more substantial reform in due course.